- faculty, staff, and student offices

 The Center for Environmental Education promotes an understanding of animal biodiversity, conservation, and ecology through the activities of the Robert A. Hefner Museum of Natural History and programs emphasizing environmental education.

-A well-equipped geographic information systems laboratory is housed in Shideler Hall as part of the Department of Geography.
+The Geospatial Analysis Center (GAC) is housed in Shideler Hall as part of the Department of Geography.
 A wide range of software, high capacity microcomputers, digitizers, databases, and output devices dedicated to acquisition and analysis of spatial information (GIS, satellite remote sensing) are available.
 The GIS Laboratory has a full-time director, and instruction is available at several levels.

 Herbarium, Willard Sherman Turrell